Strider102/Graphics/README.md

 # Week of 2/26/18
 Attempts have been made to get an object loader working, but we are still learning more about the details that have not yet been implemented or tested.

+# Week of 3/5/18
+Our model loader has been successfully implemented.
+It swaps between 2 models, a cube and pikachu, when spacebar is pressed.
+Pikachu looks fine but the cube is so big it looks weird and we thought it wasn't working for the longest time.
+In general, code was also cleaned up a bit so main is not so cluttered.